guillaumesl/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-10](figure/unnamed-chunk-10.png)

-As we can see with the plots, there are some differences between the two.
+As we can see with the plots, there are **some differences between the two graphs**.
-During the week days, in the earlier moment of the days, we can see that the number of steps are higher, most likely due to people waking up to go to work.
+During the week days, in the **earlier** moment of the days, we can see that the number of steps are higher, most likely due to people waking up to go to work.
-During the weekdays/daytime, we can assume that people are less active as they are working until they get off from work.
+During the weekdays/daytime, we can assume that people are **less active** as they are working until they get off from work.
-During the week end, the average is more spread accross the day.
+During the week end, the average is more **spread** accross the day.